Fierce fighting rages in Ukraine's Kharkiv region as Russia touts gains

 “As of now the enemy keeps pressing in the north of our region.
 Our forces have repelled nine attacks,” he told a news conference.

-Kyiv rushed in reinforcements to deal with the incursion and Nazar Voloshyn, spokesman for Ukraine's eastern command, said on Saturday that Kyiv's forces had managed to contain Russia's forces in the borderlands where it is unclear who has control.
+Kyiv rushed in reinforcements to deal with the incursion and Mr Nazar Voloshyn, spokesman for Ukraine’s eastern command, said on May 11 that Kyiv’s forces had managed to contain Russia’s forces in the borderlands where it is unclear who has control.

-"The enemy is localized in the 'gray zone', it is not expanding.
-However, there is the question of finally destroying it and catching it in the tree lines where it could hide," he said in televised comments.
+“The enemy is localised in the ‘grey zone’, it is not expanding.
+However, there is the question of finally destroying it and catching it in the tree lines where it could hide,” he said in televised comments.

 Russian forces first attacked Kharkiv region in February 2022 during their full-scale invasion, but were routed from most of the province by a lightning Ukrainian counter-offensive in September of that year.